kaishiqi/I18N-Gettext-Supported/README.md

 However, here's supported classes working on parse binary .mo (Machine Object) files only.
 So, the supported classes is lightweight, free, easy to use.
 And It uses C++.
 It works on iOS, Android, OS X, Windows and Linux.
 And cocos2d-x supported.
-Finally, recommended use [Poedit][2] to compiled with into binary .mo files.
+Finally, it is recommended to use [Poedit][2] to compiled with into binary .mo files.
 (It is also a multiple platforms)